NikolayChirkov/obj2/README.md

   template <typename T> void Serializator(T& s, int flags) {s & f_; }
 };
 ```
 When the class is serialized through the pointer then V1::ClassId is stored instead of V2::ClassId.
 V2 is the last class in the inheritance chain so it will be created with the *CreateObjByClassId* function that creates the last class in the chain.
 Then a separate blob of data will be stored with the V2's data - floating point number.
 If an older binary loads the serialized state then V1 class is created and the V2 data is ignored.
-If newer binary loads the old data then V1::ClassId is loaded and V2 class is created but only V1 data is deserialized.
+If a newer binary loads the old data then V1::ClassId is loaded and V2 class is created but only V1 data is deserialized.
 V2 remains in default value.

 **Application upgrade** is easily implemented by replacing / adding serialization data for a particular class.
-All substates of all classes in the inheritance chain is stored individually.
+All substates of all classes in the inheritance chain are stored individually.

-If the versioning is not intended then *AETHER_OBJ(ClassName)* should contain only single class in the list.
-Also all members of parent class must be serialized.
+If the versioning is not intended then *AETHER_OBJ(ClassName)* should contain only a single class in the list.
+Also all members of the parent class must be serialized.
 *AETHER_OBJ* macro is a combination of 3 other macros.
 Using this allows more flexible configurations:
 ```cpp
 AETHER_OBJ(Derived, Base);